getparthenon/export-bundle/readme.md

 It allows exports by default in the formats `csv` and `xlsx`.
 With the ability to add support for more formats via custom Exporters.

-This bundle allows you to export data via 3 methods:
+This bundle allows you to export data via 3 methods: Direct Download, Background Download, Background Email.
+More info [here](#export-engines)

 ## Getting Started